James Madison University College of Arts and Letters

 The College of Arts and Letters is one of the academic colleges at James Madison University in Harrisonburg, Virginia.
 It includes the Schools of Communication, Information, and Media, the School of Liberal Arts, and the School of Public and International Affairs.

 Schools of Communication, Information and Media

 The Schools of Communication, Information, and Media comprises three separate schools.
 These are the School of Communication (SCOM), the School of Media Arts and Design (SMAD), and the School of Writing, Rhetoric, and Technical Communication (WRTC).

 The School of Communication Studies (SCOM)

 The School of Communication Studies (SCOM) includes seven program areas of specialization.
 These are Conflict Analysis and Intervention, Cultural Communication, Health Communication, Interpersonal Communication, Organizational Communication, Public Communication, Public Relations.
 It also includes minors in Conflict and Mediation, Cultural Communication, Health Communication, and Political Communication.

 The School of Media Arts and Design (SMAD)

-The School of Media Arts and Design (SMAD) offers a major in Media Arts and Design.
-Students accepted into the program can choose between four different concentrations: Interactive Design, Journalism, Creative Advertising, and Digital Video & Cinema.
-It also offers minors in British Communication and Media, Creative Writing, Film Studies, Political Communication, Sport Communication, and Telecommunications.
+The School of Media Arts and Design (SMAD) offers student the opportunity to apply into one of the four different concentrations: Creative Advertising] (CA), Digital Video and Cinema (DVC), Interactive Design (ID) and Journalism (J).